FAQ List

 How do I propose an individual Bilingual Reading?

 The annual tradition of the Alexis Levitin Bilingual Reading Series will continue in person in 2023.
 Readings will be first-come, first-served, with priority given to ALTA members.
-Signups for reading slots will take place through a Google form, which will be shared in ALTA's newsletter and on our ALTA46 Get Involved web page starting March 14.
+Signups for reading slots will take place through this Google form.
 Note that bilingual readers much purchase conference registration to ALTA46.

 If I am the organizer of a roundtable or a presenter on a panel, can I also participate in other sessions or read in the Bilingual Reading Series?